the-scouts/por/sphinx_source/chapter-4.rst

 c.
 For the purposes of `4.28b <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__ above 'unsupervised' means not being within sight and hearing of another adult who holds a valid criminal records disclosure check.

 d.
 A person who requires a Personal Enquiry under `4.28(b) <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__ above (including where relevant a criminal records disclosure check) and who does not have an active role on Compass must be registered on Compass as an Occasional Helper.
-Occasional Helpers are not entitled to membership status or member benefits (including certain insurances -- see the Unity web site) and the recording on Compass is only provided to enable the Personal Enquiry and criminal records disclosure checks to be conducted. :sup:`sv`
+Occasional Helpers are not entitled to membership status or member benefits (including certain insurances -- see the Unity web site) and the recording on Compass is only provided to enable the Personal Enquiry and criminal records disclosure checks to be conducted.\ :sv:`#`

 e.
 Certain roles will require a criminal records disclosure check every five years.